strawstack/AdventOfCode2023/README.md

 # Requirements

 NodeJS must be installed.
-You'll need a .env file in the project root specifying `YEAR`, and `SESSION`.
+You'll need a .env file in the project root specifying `YEAR`, `SESSION`, and `SECRET_KEY`.